 Proof of Hepatitis B and C

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to an experienced long term disability insurance attorney about your hepatitis B and C and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.
+If you’d like to speak to an experienced long-term disability insurance attorney about your condition and how it affects your ability to work, contact us online or call us at (888) 321-8131 to schedule a consultation.
+We can help you appeal a long-term disability denial and recover the benefits you deserve.